lidofinance/dual-governance/docs/permissions-transition/permissions-transition-mainnet.md

   - no manager is set for the permission
 - The notation "`Old Manager` → `New Manager`" means the current manager is being changed to a new one.
   - A special case is "`∅` → `New Manager`", which means the permission currently has no manager, and the permission should be created before use.

+> [!NOTE]
+> Due to the specifics of the [`Aragon ACL`](https://etherscan.io/address/0x9895f0f17cc1d1891b6f18ee0b483b6f221b37bb) implementation, when a permission is created for the first time, it must be granted to an address.
+To minimize the number of actions in the transition plan, these newly created permissions remain granted to the permission manager contract.
+For example, the `MINT_ROLE` of the [`TokenManager`](https://etherscan.io/address/0xf73a1260d222f447210581DDf212D915c09a3249) contract remains granted to the [`Voting`](https://etherscan.io/address/0x2e59A20f205bB85a89C53f1936454680651E618e) contract.

 ### Aragon Permissions
 #### ⚠️ Lido [0xae7ab96520de3a18e5e111b5eaab095312d7fe84](https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84)